Heenan Family: 1988

 One year after signing André the Giant, Heenan sold Andre's contract to Ted DiBiase.
 This would essentially end his two-year primary quest to end Hulk Hogan's reign, and he would instead turn his efforts to The Islanders.
 They became embroiled in a feud with The British Bulldogs (Davey Boy Smith and the Dynamite Kid), whose mascot Matilda was "dog-napped" by The Islanders on an episode of Superstars; in the weeks following the "dog-napping" incident, The Islanders and Heenan brought a leash to the ring and — to taunt their foes — would pantomime feeding and caressing a dog.
 The two teams met on opposite sides of a six-man tag team match (along with Koko B. Ware teaming with The British Bulldogs and Heenan with The Islanders) at WrestleMania IV.
 "High Chief" Afi joined the tag team to make a trio for one episode of Superstars, taped April 21, 1988 and aired on May 7, 1988.
 However, the trio would not last long, as Tama's last match with the WWF took place on April 24, 1988 in Toronto's Maple Leaf Gardens, and Haku and Afi would wrestle only a small number of matches through May as The Islanders before Afi departed.

-On March 7, 1988 in Nashville, Tennessee, Heenan would lead Harley Race against former champion Hulk Hogan on Saturday Night's Main Event XV.
+On March 7, 1988 in Nashville, Tennessee, Heenan would lead King Harley Race against former champion Hulk Hogan on Saturday Night's Main Event XV.
 During the match, Race would suffer an abdominal injury that would sideline him for most of the year.
-On June 21 at a Superstars taping, Heenan replaced him with Haku.
-The Family was further reduced on September 13 when he sold the contract of Hercules to Ted DiBiase on Superstars.
+On June 21 at a Superstars taping, Heenan replaced him with Haku as the new "King".
+The Family was further reduced on September 13 when he sold the contract of Hercules to Ted DiBiase on Superstars, resulting in Hercules turning face when he refused to become DiBiase's "slave".
 The two slots in the Family were then filled on October 5 in Fort Wayne, Indiana when Arn Anderson and Tully Blanchard joined as The Brain Busters.

 In the fall, newcomer "Scary" Terry Taylor acquired Heenan as his manager and was rebranded "The Red Rooster", a gimmick which saw him don red tights and ring coat and, later as a babyface, style his hair like a rooster's comb and strut like a rooster.
 Early in his Red Rooster stint, the heel Taylor was portrayed as a novice wrestler who could not navigate his way through matches without constant instructions from Heenan.
 The Rooster made his pay-per-view debut in the main event of Survivor Series, where he was the first wrestler eliminated from the match.

-On December 6, Heenan tried to further expand the Family by bringing John Studd back to the group.
+On December 6, Heenan tried to further expand the Family by bringing Big John Studd back to the group.
 However, in a segment on The Brother Love show Studd announced that he wanted nothing to do with the organization.
 At the end of the year, Harley Race did come back, setting up a friendly match with King Haku for the crown at the upcoming Royal Rumble.